What is Sociology at WVU like?

 You can use this degree to improve the quality of life for people everywhere.
 As a sociology major, you will understand the essentials of human behavior.
 You will explore social processes that operate in the communities, businesses and groups we encounter every day.
 You will examine social problems and analyze solutions.

-Sociology examines human society with an emphasis on social structure, processes of social interaction, and social change.
-Students learn the methods of social science as well as the specialized knowledge and insights of discipline while selecting from a range of substantive course topics.
-These include but are not limited to: racial and ethnic relations, sex and gender, social class and poverty, families and relationships, social psychology and media, health and health care, and urban and rural sociology.
-The major prepares graduates to pursue a broad range of careers or graduate study/professional training.
+You will learn the methods of social science as well as the specialized knowledge and insights of discipline while selecting from specialized subject areas: racial and ethnic relations, sex and gender, social class and poverty, families and relationships, social psychology and media, health and health care and urban and rural sociology.